ihor-delta/delta/APPS.md

 - powered by @CI mechanisms

 ## @app.Security
-- an opportunity to stay anonymous through @CI mechanisms and in reality for those who governs the Freedoms and these Apps
+- an opportunity to stay anonymous through @CI mechanisms and in reality for those who governs and for everyone involved the Freedoms and these Apps

 ## Clarifications
 - developer(s) have right to change the principles of working of @CI apps according to the situation on Earth without warning and without an explanation of the reasons